Craft A Unique Experience

 Before Your Experience

-Consider creating goals, which will assist with initial conversations with your supervisor, and serve as a guide …
+Goals will assist with initial conversations with your supervisor, and serve as a guide in …

 By Yale Office of Career Strategy